axin233/CV_suturing/README.md

 [^2018paper]:
     Kil, Irfan, Richard E. Groff, and Ravikiran B. Singapogu.
 "Surgical suturing with depth constraints: Image-based metrics to assess skill."
 In 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), pp. 4146-4149.
 IEEE, 2018.

+## Related works
+The algorithm detection results have been used in the following papers:
+> Shayan, A. M., Singh, S., Gao, J., Groff, R. E., Bible, J., Eidt, J. F., ... & Singapogu, R. (2023).
+Measuring hand movement for suturing skill assessment: A simulation-based study.
+Surgery, 174(5), 1184-1192.

+> Singh, S., Shayan, A. M., Gao, J., Bible, J., Groff, R. E., & Singapogu, R. (2023).
+Objective and automated quantification of instrument handling for open surgical suturing skill assessment: A simulation-based study.
+OJEMB. (unpublished)

+More papers will be coming soon! :hugs:

 ## System requirements
 This algorithm is written in C++.
 It requires the following software